Power Surge Killed Your Hard Drive?

 ROM Extraction Procedure

 On Western Digital boards using a discrete 25xx-series 8-pin SOIC serial flash, ROM is read in place.
 A Pomona test clip lands on the chip and the PC-3000 Portable III pulls the dump through SPI without desoldering anything.
-On Seagate F3 platforms and on Western Digital Marvell controllers where ROM is integrated into the main MCU, the unique adaptive blocks live in the System Area on the platters; the PC-3000 SA module reads them through the diagnostic COM port at 38400 baud after a temporary RAM-resident terminal-mode patch is loaded.
+Seagate F3 families vary; many F3 drives carry a discrete 8-pin SPI flash read in place by the same method.
+On Western Digital Marvell controllers and Seagate F3 variants where ROM is integrated into the main MCU, the unique adaptive blocks live in the System Area on the platters; the PC-3000 SA module reads them through the diagnostic COM port at 38400 baud after a temporary RAM-resident terminal-mode patch is loaded.
 This is what PC-3000 reads ROM and adaptives for as part of every surge job.

 Adaptive Parameter Transfer